 Leeds Arts Centre

 Leeds Arts Centre (LAC) is a community focussed, registered charity that promotes the appreciation of, and participation in, all aspects of the theatre arts.
-LAC required a bold new visual identity creating to better represent their exciting, socially engaged approach and impressive heritage as an arts organisation (dating back to 1945).
+LAC required a bold new brand identity creating to better represent their exciting, socially engaged approach and impressive heritage as an arts organisation (dating back to 1945).

 As well as providing entertainment, the theatre arts, both centre stage and behind the scenes, have the potential to improve lives, strengthen communities and explore wide reaching social issues.
-The objective of the new visual identity is to reposition LAC into their rightful place at the centre of these ideals.
+The objective of the new identity is to reposition LAC into their rightful place at the centre of these ideals.
 From the very beginning of the project, the idea has been to create an inclusive identity that embodies something enduring and inspiring to both audiences and LAC members.

 The graphic system is designed to give LAC an instantly recognisable visual language with which to tell their story.
 The icons are symbolic of LAC's aims (social engagement, positivity, personal development and community building) as well as various elements of theatre-making (stage lighting, theatre construction etc).
 The mix-and-match approach is designed with versatility and modularity in mind.